Thisisaarush/Weather-App/README.md

-# w. | The Weather App Created with Astro
+# w. | The Weather App Created with Astro 🌦️

+### ⚠️ You Will Find Some Data Missing Due to the `FREE API` Tier 🙃 Limit Reached.

 ![weather_app](/src/assets/home.png)